 Scope 3: All other indirect emissions that are a consequence of the activities of the reporting company but occur from sources owned or controlled by another company.
-We have measured emissions resulting from the usage of private cars and the mileage from the use of commercial airlines for business travel.
+We have measured emissions resulting from the usage of private cars for professional purposes and the mileage from the use of commercial airlines for business travel.

 Other emissions and discharges

 The Group does not collect data regarding ozone depleting substances, NO, SO or other significant air emissions as these are not material to the Group’s businesses.
 The Group’s own manufacturing facilities are located in Switzerland and elsewhere in Western Europe, where environmental controls are rigorously enforced.